LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 ### Potential problems

 - **Private stops**.
-In some cases mobile library services alternate between private stops (e.g. home visits) and public stops.
-This restricts them from publicising their routes.
-This dataset definition should encourage services to take the chance to publish only their public stops so that the data ccan be used for public information.
+In some cases mobile library routes alternate between public and private stops (e.g. home visits).
+This currently restricts them from publicising their routes.
+This dataset should encourage services to take the chance to publish only their public stops, so that the data can be used to provide that public information.
 - **Co-ordinates**.
 Many services will not have co-ordinates (latitude and longitude) for their mobile library stops.
-These are a requirement of the dataset.
-However, collecting these can be done with mobile devices, so advice should be provided on easy ways of doing this.
+These are a requirement of this dataset.
+Advice should be provided on easy ways of collecting these, but it could delay publishing of the data.

 ### How the data could be used